human-conditions/yodrew.github.io-original/_pages/prepare.md

 navnext: design
 ---

-The following questionnaire, menu, and list of things to bring will help you prepare for a retreat.
+The following registration form with questionnaire, menu, and list of things to bring will help you prepare for a retreat.
 The form will help you prepare mentally for the retreat.
-Later, if you support retreats for others, give it to them.
+Give it to others when you support their retreats.

 Someday, there will be centers that support hygienic darkroom retreats.
 For now, just do it yourself.
 Use your home, a friend or relative's place, or vacation rental.
 If you want help, share the book: with a friend, in an announcement, a public talk, in a book club, in class, or at work.
 Sometimes it is easier to work alone, sometimes with others.
 I have done both, depending on my circumstances and abilities.

 I am speaking of 4-day retreats, of course.
-Retreats of eight days and longer require help.
+Hygienic retreats of eight days and longer require supporters.

-#### overview {#overview}
+#### overview

 Follow instructions carefully.